tradle/mycloud/README.md

 1. [Install](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 On OS X, I have it installed with brew: `brew install awscli`
 2. create a new IAM user with AdministratorAccess
 3. Configure your settings: `aws configure`.
 This will set up your AWS credentials in `~/.aws/`

+### Clone this project

+Clone this project.
+The rest of setup below takes place in the cloned repository's root folder.

 ### Install dependencies